“Know thyself” – Aristotle

 It lets them understand how much or how little they actually understanding (how well or poorly they’re using their MC = how well or poorly they’re studying and learning).
 Weaker students generally have weaker MC than their stronger counterparts.

-And let’s take a moment to remember that good grades do NOT equate to real learning.
+Let’s take a moment to remember that good grades do NOT equate to real learning.
 So many kids get good grades in high school and then struggle in college, and this is generally because they never actually studied or learned meaningfully.

 Building MC in school is also the foundation for making sure they’re aware of their strengths and weaknesses, which is a HUGE deciding factor in what they want to pursue in college and for their career.

-Tethered to this is whether kids will turn into competent humans or not; poor MC is a big part of INcompetence, and people who are incompetent are rarely aware of their incompetence (which I’d venture we all witness almost daily, whether on the road, in a store or on hold with customer service – yikes).
+Tethered to this is whether kids will turn into competent humans or not; poor MC is a big part of incompetence, and people who are incompetent are rarely aware of their incompetence (which I’d venture we all witness almost daily, whether on the road, in a store or on hold with customer service – yikes).

 Let’s get real for a second, since what we model has a huge impact on our kids – how often do you think about your own thinking?
 Hourly?
 Daily?
 Weekly?
 Kinda never?